-The activities in Geometry, Measurement and Statistics 4 also make use of other resources which are typically found in classrooms and widely available from suppliers.
-Resources which are particularly useful for geometry and measurement activities are described in more detail here.
-Other more generally useful items, such as sorting equipment, base-ten apparatus, interlocking cubes, string, squared paper and so on, are highlighted in the 'Have ready' sections of the focus and practice activities.
+Other resources that are typically found in classrooms may be used to support work in the activity groups.
+Resources that are particularly useful for geometry and measurement activities are described in more detail here.
+Other more generally useful items, such as imperial measuring equipment, base-ten apparatus, interlocking cubes, string, squared paper, graph paper, spreadsheet software and so on, are highlighted in the 'Have ready' sections of the focus and practice activities.